paul-brtd/FatesList/README.md

  4d) In Cloudflare, go to SSL/TLS, set the mode to Full (strict), enable Authenticated Origin Pull, make an origin certificate (in Origin Server) and save the private key as /key.pem on your VPS and the certificate as /cert.pem on your VPS

- 4e) In Vloudflare, go to SSL/TLS,
+ 4e) Download https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem and save it on the VPS as /origin-pull-ca.pem.

 5. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList/edit/main/README.md"

 6. Enter Fates List directory, copy config_template.py to config.py and fill in the required information on there.
-You do not need to change site_url or mobile_site_url fields (site and mobile_site do need to be filled in without the https://)
+You do not need to change site_url or mobile_site_url fields (site and mobile_site do need to be filled in without the https://).

+7. Download and install nginx, redis, python3 and PostgreSQL.

+8. Remove the /etc/nginx folder, then copy the nginx_conf/nginx folder from this repo to /etc. Change /etc/nginx/conf.d/